Nat’l Rig Count Drops 7 @ 547; Marc. Even @ 24, Utica Even @ 12

-Last week, for the seventh week in a row, the Baker Hughes U.S. rig count dropped, down another four rigs to its lowest level since November 2021.
-The national rig count is in free fall at this point, with no end in sight.
-However, the Marcellus/Utica count remained the same, at a combined 36 active rigs.
+It’s bloody.
+It’s brutal.
+Last week, for the ninth consecutive week, the Baker Hughes U.S. rig count declined (by seven rigs) to its lowest level since October 2021, ending the week at 547 active rigs.
+The national rig count continues in a free fall.
+For the fifth week in a row, the Marcellus/Utica count remained the same, at a combined 36 active rigs.
 The Pennsylvania Marcellus operated 18 rigs.
 The Ohio Utica operated 11 rigs.
 And West Virginia operated seven rigs.
-Read More “Nat’l Rig Count Drops 4 @ 555; Marc.
+So, at least there’s some good news with respect to the M-U. Read More “Nat’l Rig Count Drops 7 @ 547; Marc.
 Even @ 24, Utica Even @ 12”

 In October of last year, MDN told you that both EQT Corporation and Tenaska are “dipping their toes” in the carbon capture and sequestration (CCS) space (see